 Navigate: To interact more effectively with complex systems and partner with the dedicated professionals who work in those systems.

 Advocate: To make their voices heard and become more active participants in democracy.

 RQI is different.
 We take a holistic approach to systems change.
-We believe that when you invest in the skills and capacity of others, you equip them with useful tools for bending the course of history toward meaningful change.
+We believe that when you invest in the skills and capacity of others, you equip them with useful tools for enacting meaningful change.
 You boost self-advocacy skills and increase people’s sense of agency and power — instead of further entrenching a sense of dependency.
 We collaborate with other organizations in many fields to support a subtle shift, where skill-building becomes part of the daily routine.
 We providing light-touch, practical resources that complement and strengthen the ongoing efforts of frontline workers.
 Find more information about our work in:

 Share the Strategy and Source RQI